TVs · Resale guide

 Essential Checks

 - Run dead pixel test — Play solid color videos (red, green, blue, white, black) at full brightness.
-Look closely for any pixels stuck on a color or completely black.
+Look closely for any tiny dots that are stuck on a color or remain black.

-- Check for backlight bleeding — Display a pure black screen in a dark room.
-Look for uneven patches of light leaking from the edges, especially the corners.
+- Check for backlight bleeding — Display a pure black screen in a completely dark room.
+Look for any light leaking from the edges or corners, which indicates poor backlight uniformity.

-- Test built-in speakers — Play a stereo test video (easily found on YouTube) to verify both left and right channels are working clearly and without distortion.
+- Test built-in speakers — Play a stereo test video from YouTube or a movie to ensure both left and right channels work clearly and without distortion.

-- Test smart TV features — Connect to your WiFi, open a few popular apps (Netflix, YouTube), and check their loading speed and responsiveness.
-Ensure the remote works well with navigation.
+- Test smart TV features — Connect to your phone’s hotspot, open YouTube and Netflix, and check app loading speed and remote responsiveness.
+Ensure WiFi works.

-- Check model number on back panel — Verify it clearly states “KD-65X90L” and matches what the seller claims.
-Look up its original specifications online to confirm.
+- Check model number — Verify the model number on the back panel sticker (KD-65X90L) matches what the seller claims.
+Look up its original specs online to confirm.

-- Test USB ports — Plug in a pen drive with some video files.
-Play a video to verify functionality and ensure the TV recognizes the drive.
+- Test USB ports — Plug in a pen drive with a video file.
+Play the video to verify the USB ports are functional for media playback.

-- Check for panel cracks — With the TV OFF, run your finger gently along all four edges of the panel, feeling for any ridges, bumps, or separations between the screen and bezel.
-Hairline cracks might not be visible when the screen is lit.
+- Check for panel cracks — With the TV off, run your finger gently along all edges of the screen.
+Hairline cracks might not be visible when the screen is lit but can indicate internal damage.

 Insider Checks